Error mitigation, optimization, and extrapolation on a trapped ion testbed: Introduction

 \subsection{VQE Algorithm and Ansatz}

-We use Richardson extrapolation to find the ground state energy of the small diatomic molecule \HeHplus\ using VQE as in \cite{jaqal_exemplars}.
-We first encode the electronic Hamiltonian of the molecule using a python package OpenFermion \cite{OpenFermion} to act on qubits.
-We can reduce the size of the \HeHplus\ encoding to 2 qubits in the manner shown in \cite{Hempel_2018}.
-For our ansatz, we implement the Unitary Coupled Cluster for Singles and Doubles ansatz (UCCSD) \cite{hoffmann1988unitary, bartlett1989alternative, taube2006new, harsha2018difference} comprised of $MS$ gates and a parameterized $Z$-rotation by a variational parameter $\theta$ as shown in FIG. \ref{fig:ansatz_circuit} \cite{o2016scalable, Hempel_2018}.
-The resulting circuits are then performed on QSCOUT, with a short enough depth such that gate errors do not accumulate to the point of interfering with the action of the ansatz.
+We use ZNE to mitigate the noise in finding the ground state energy of the small diatomic molecule \HeHplus\ using VQE as in \cite{jaqal_exemplars}.
+We first encode the electronic Hamiltonian of the molecule to act on qubits using OpenFermion \cite{OpenFermion} in the STO-3G basis.
+In the Bravyi-Kitaev encoding, the Hamiltonian is a weighted sum of 27 Pauli terms and acts on 4 qubits.
+Using the qubit-tapering technique in \cite{bravyi2017tapering}, we can reduce the required number of terms to 9 terms acting on 2 qubits because of the $\mathbb{Z}_{2}$ symmetry of the problem arising from conservation of particle number and fermionic parity.
+The resulting Hamiltonian is: